pwestman/pwestman.github.io/README.md

 ### 2.1.1 Problem To Be Solved

+This project aims to solve the problem of not being able to see inside a beehive to determine its overall health.
+By incorporating sensors into a beehive, beekeepers are able to get a deeper understanding of what is going on inside the hive and if intervention is necessary by the beekeeper in order to maintain the hive’s functionality.

 ### 2.1.2 Intended Users

+This product is intended for beekeepers who are looking for a way to more closely monitor what is going on inside the hives that they are responsible for.

 ### 2.1.3 Overview Of Product

+Smart Hive includes a Raspberry Pi 3 Model B, as well as DHT11 sensors, Infrared Optical Interrupter sensors, and a wheat stone bridge for measuring the temperature, humidity, population, and weight of the hives.

 2.2 System Description
 ----------------------

 ### 2.2.1 Product Perspective

+This product is open source, with the hopes that users will modify and distribute their own customized versions for the advancement of beekeeping metrics.

 ### 2.2.2 Design Constraints

+Smart Hive is meant to operate year round to gather metrics on the hive’s health.
+This allows beekeepers to determine if human intervention is required for the survival of the hive.
+However, the product is designed so that it will not impact the daily movement of the bees.

 ### 2.2.3 Product Functions

+The sensors attached to the Raspberry Pi 3 collect data from the various sensors to provide a deeper understanding of what is going on inside the hive.
+The metrics that this product measures are temperature, humidity, population, and weight.
+The temperature and humidity give the beekeeper an idea of the climate that their hives are currently in.
+The population lets the beekeeper know if bees are dying and allows them to respond accordingly.
+The weight gives an idea of how much honey is stored in the hive at any time and if it will be sufficient to get the colony through the winter.

 ### 2.2.4 User Characteristics

+The end user of this product will be a certified beekeeper who is actively managing one or more hives.
+The user must have an Android smartphone in order to monitor the status of the hive through the Smart Hive mobile application.

 ### 2.2.5 Constraints, Assumptions, and Dependencies

+The mobile application runs on Android API 19 or higher.
+It works on a mobile phone or a tablet.
+The software that is running on the Raspberry Pi is in a Linux environment.
+The user of the application must be a certified beekeeper who is actively managing bee hives.

 2.3 Specific Requirements
 -------------------------